tomjenningss/deploying-and-packaging-applications/README.md

-## Building and running the application
+## Packaging and Deploying applications

 ### What you will learn